 Shingles Vaccine Lawsuits

-Meanwhile, some people are filing shingles vaccine lawsuits because they’ve developed a case of full-blown shingles AFTER getting the “vaccine.”
-Or they’ve dropped their 200-some bucks for the “vaccine,” and then they’ve gotten shingles, and suffered vision damage up to blindness, or postherpetic neuralgia, or other permanent nerve damage.
+Because the Merck shingles vaccine does not work as well as advertised, and may even be dangerous, some people are filing shingles vaccine lawsuits.
+Some have developed a case of full-blown shingles AFTER getting the “vaccine.”
+Some have spent roughly $200 for the “vaccine” and then contracted shingles and suffered vision damage up to and including blindness in one eye, or postherpetic neuralgia, or other permanent nerve damage.

 See also – Shingles Vaccine: Help or Hype?